Demanding Cloud Datacenter Customers Push Suppliers to Their Limits

-Figure below shows correlation between introduction of first switching silicon and early shipments of Ethernet optical transceivers with 2 km reach – popular in datacenters.
+The figure below shows the correlation between the introduction of first switching silicon and early shipments of Ethernet optical transceivers with 2 km reach – popular in datacenters.
 The figure includes our forecast for 400GbE, shown as a solid green line.
-The dashed green line shows a very unlikely scenario that 400GbE shipments will retrace early shipments of 40GbE (with a 6 year delay).
+The dashed green line shows a very unlikely scenario in which 400GbE shipments would retrace early shipments of 40GbE (with a 6-year delay).

-Live demos of 400GbE optical transceivers were shown at OFC in March 2018, but many of these demos were put together a day or two before the show, since the first PAM4 chips did not function well and the second version was not available until the last minute.
+At OFC in March 2018, live demos of 400GbE optical transceivers were shown, but many of these demos had been put together a day or two before the show, since the first PAM4 chips did not function well and the second version was not available until the last minute.
 It will take a year to debug PAM4 chips and switching silicon and move it to volume production, even if the optics were ready now.
 The customers seem to understand they will need to wait.

-The report is based on confidential sales information and on detailed analysis of publicly available data released by leading component and equipment manufacturers along with considerable input from industry experts.
+The report is based on confidential sales information and a detailed analysis of publicly available data released by leading component and equipment manufacturers along with considerable input from industry experts.

 Table of contents and sample database of the report is available at: https://www.lightcounting.com/Ethernet.cfm LightCounting clients who have pre-ordered the report can log into https://www.LightCounting.com/Login.cfm to access the report.